Back to top

 Tubakia Leaf Blotch

-Advanced symptoms of Tubakia leaf blotch on the foliage of a red oak (Quercus rubra)
+Advanced symptoms of Tubakia leaf blotch on a northern red oak (Quercus rubra).
+Photo by N. Brazee

 Tubakia leaf blotch is primarily attributed to the actions of Tubakia dryina.
-However, research has shown that at least five species of Tubakia are present in the U.S., suggesting that the disease is caused by a complex of Tubakia species, some of which remain undescribed.
+However, research has shown that at least six species of Tubakia are known to occur on Quercus in the eastern U.S., indicating that the disease is caused by a complex of Tubakia species (Harrington and McNew 2018).

 Hosts